rozaxe/say-anything/README.md

 > Get random words.

-The list contains 109 582 english words.
+The list contains 109 582 english words, and can be used for whatever.

 Install